Dokosoko-AI/dokosoko-docs/src/content/docs/concepts/why-dokosoko.md

 ## What it is not

 DokoSoko is not a general-purpose API gateway, identity provider, package registry, or autonomous code-execution environment.
-It coordinates developer integrations through fixed contracts and explicit policy.
+It may catalogue bounded metadata for an exact externally hosted package release, but the native registry delivers bytes.
+External verification is an operator-controlled process that DokoSoko does not perform, evidence, or enforce.
+DokoSoko coordinates developer integrations through fixed contracts and explicit policy.